 Orange Wine

 If you only try one new drink in Seville, make sure it’s orange wine (vino de naranja).
 It’s a sweet fortified wine made using the peel of Seville’s iconic bitter oranges.
-It’s more of a dessert wine, but it’s perfect paired with some tasty cured cheeses.
+It’s more of a dessert wine, but it’s also perfect when paired with some local cured cheeses.

 Where to Try: The most famous one comes from Taberna Alvaro Peregil (22 Calle Mateos Gago) – a tiny little bar in the Old Centre named after the owner, a famous local singer.